codac-team/codac/doc/source/03_basics/01_start_project.rst

   add_executable(my_project main.cpp)
   target_link_libraries(my_project ${IBEX_LIBRARY} ${TUBEX_LIBRARY} ${IBEX_LIBRARY})

+Here we set the ``TUBEX_ROOT`` variable to ``~/tubex-lib``.
+Update this value according to your own installation.
+This variable is used to find the CMake modules located in the Tubex repository.
+These modules search for the libraries Tubex, IBEX and their dependencies on your system.

 The files ``main.cpp`` and ``CMakeLists.txt`` appear in the same directory and the compilation is made by the following command line::

   mkdir make -p ; cd make ; cmake .. ; make ; cd ..